ThomasCluzel/mt-correlation-tests/README.md

 may want to compile the project yourself rather than using docker.

 To compile and run the code with docker:
-- Compile the code (and run unit tests) by building the image:
+- Compile the code (and run the unit tests) by building the image:
 `docker build -t mt-correlation-tests .`
 - Run the statistical tests by running a container:
 `docker run --rm mt-correlation-tests`